Microsoft Active Directory

 • LDAP Certificate and Password are secret, and will need to be re-entered if changing the Insight Point used for the AD integration

 • You can see all extracted AD entities under Data Catalog > Entities.
-Veza-built queries for Active Directory can be found in Reports and on the Saved Queries page
+Veza-built queries for Active Directory can be found in Dashboards and on the Saved Queries page

 Notes and Supported Entities